Breword/tmux/Contributing.md

 - A flag to wait-for for a timeout or to stop waiting on a signal.

-- Format comparison operators like < and >.

 - A command in copy mode to toggle the selection.

 - (1240) Key in copy mode to search for word under cursor.